WinVector/Examples/mc_stan/mc_stan.md

 - $\text{P}[X >= x] =  e^{-\lambda x}$.
 - The distribution is “memoryless” that is
   $\text{P}[X >= a + b \;|\; X >= b] = \text{P}[X >= a]$.
 Or: no matter
-  how long you have waited, your remaining expected wait time remans the same.
+  how long you have waited, your remaining expected wait time remains the same.
 This property allows us to analyze the recorded data row by row.

 In this formulation:the time spent at state $i$ is distributed exponential with parameter $\lambda_{i} > 0$.